The House is on summer break, scheduled to return Sept. 15

 Garnett Genuis Conservative Sherwood Park—Fort Saskatchewan, AB

-Therefore, the petitioners ask the House to support Bill C-257 and defend the rights of Canadians to peacefully express their political opinions.
+The petition calls on members of the House to support Bill C-257 and to defend the rights of Canadians to peacefully express their political opinions.

 Freedom of Political ExpressionPetitionsRoutine Proceedings